swaxi/GEOL-QMAPS/README.md

 However, users are advised to change the project CRS to a suitable **projected** CRS (_e.g.,_ `WGS84 / UTM zone 29N` in Côte d'Ivoire) when performing structural analysis using the GEOL-QMAPS QGIS template.
 Projected CRSs indeed preserve **local angles**, which is critical for accurate structural representation, although they inherently distort areas and distances.

-In version 3.1.4 of the QGIS project template, the rotation of structural symbols has been updated to account for CRSs where the true North orientation differs from the Y-axis of the map view (assuming no manual map rotation is applied).
+In versions 3.1.4 or later of the QGIS project template, the rotation of structural symbols has been updated to account for CRSs where the true North orientation differs from the Y-axis of the map view (assuming no manual map rotation is applied).
 This improvement is based on insights and code provided by [Guillaume Duclaux](mailto:Guillaume.DUCLAUX@univ-cotedazur.fr) in his [QGIS Field Move Importer](https://github.com/gduclaux/FieldMoveProjectImporter_QGIS).

 The following examples, which illustrate potential angular distortion in `WGS 84: EPSG:4326` and the need for structural symbol rotation correction for given local projected CRSs using Antarctic data, are courtesy of [Guillaume Duclaux](mailto:Guillaume.DUCLAUX@univ-cotedazur.fr):
 * _CRS = WGS84 EPSG:4326:_